lcford2/graps_gui/README.md

-# graps_gui
+# GRAPS Interface
-GUI for creating GRAPS Input Files
+Graphical user interface to interact with the [GRAPS Model](https://github.com/lcford2/GRAPS)

 Create python environment for running the GUI by using `conda env create -f environment.yml` from the command line.